rojo-rbx/rbx-dom/README.md

 | QFont              | `Studio.Font`                   | ⛔ | ⛔ | ⛔ | ⛔ |

 ✔ Implemented | ❌ Unimplemented | ➖ Partially Implemented | ⛔ Never

-1. ProtectedString is deserialized as String, which is technically lossy but does not change semantics in practice

 ## Outcome
 This project has unveiled a handful of interesting bugs and quirks in Roblox!